 TMPR: N/A (ARC-a) TMPR: Low (ARC-b) TMPR: Medium (ARC-c) TMPR: High (ARC-d) Criteria Allowable loss of function and performance of the Tactical Mitigation System: < 1 per 100 Flight Hours (1E-2 Loss/FH) Allowable loss of function and performance of the Tactical Mitigation System: < 1 per 100 Flight Hours (1E-2 Loss/FH) Allowable loss of function and performance of the Tactical Mitigation System: < 1 per 1 000 Flight Hours (1E-3 Loss/FH) Allowable loss of function and performance of the Tactical Mitigation System: < 1 per 100 000 Flight Hours (1E-5 Loss/FH) Level of integrity Comments / Notes The requirement is considered to be met by commercially available products.
 No quantitative analysis is required.
 The requirement is considered to be met by commercially available products.
 No quantitative analysis is required.
 This rate is commensurate with a probable failure condition.
 These failure conditions are anticipated to occur one or more times during the entire operational life of each aircraft.
 A quantitative analysis is required.
 TMPR: N/A (ARC-a) TMPR: Low (ARC-b) TMPR: Medium (ARC-c) TMPR: High (ARC-d) Level of assurance Criteria N/A The operator declares that the tactical mitigation system and procedures will mitigate the risk of collisions with manned aircraft toan acceptable level.
-The operator provides Comments / Notes N/A N/A N/A N/A
+The operator provides The evidence that the tactical mitigation system will mitigate the risk of collisions with manned aircraft to an acceptable level is verified by a competent third party.
+Comments / Notes N/A N/A N/A N/A